jdido08/TheShapesOfStories/README.md

 2/3/2025:

 - create system for creating stories
-    - create system for identify protoganist
+    - create system for identify protoganist (can do manually)
-    - create system for determing font + colors
+    - create system for determing font + colors -- done; have prompt now

+- create system for reviewing

 - need to figure out font sizes for: [should I have sizes] -- 6x6 [same as 12x12]